Mentorship Programs

 Program managers can see what’s discussed most often in each meeting.
 In the image below, for example, this mentoring program has a focus on innovative thinking and team building.
 You can use this information to inform future mentoring programs and what their focus should be on.

-By following these steps you’ll build a mentorship program that drives positive employee experiences.
+By following the steps of this mentorship plan template, you’ll build a program that drives positive employee experiences for both mentors and mentees.

 About the Author